DevShasa/shasa.thuo-gmail.com-productive-take-home-assessment/README.md

 ## shasa.thuo@gmail.com asessment for Productive Software
 The asessment is a react app that lets users login and access hompage and profile page

+- clone the repository and first install packages using the command `npm  i`
+- after installing packages  start the app using the command `npm run dev`

 ### Technologies uses
 - react
 - redux toolkit